Mental Health and Wellbeing

-One in four adults and 10% of children experience mental health issues.
-People from a disadvantaged background are disproportionately affected by mental health issues and 90% of people with a mental health problem experience stigma and discrimination.
+25% of adults and 10% of children experience mental health issues.
+People from a disadvantaged background are disproportionately affected, while 90% of people with a mental health problem also experience stigma and discrimination.

 Social impact investment is helping social business models build evidence for digital and community-based support for people experiencing mental health issues.
 It’s also piloting and scaling preventative mental health provision.
 Revenue is primarily generated through commissioned services, including outcomes-based payments.
 High-quality impact measurement is essential in this area, to understand changes for patients and clients, and to secure contracts from commissioners.